telerik/winforms-docs/ganttview/working-with-data/importing-xml-from-ms-project.md

 ---

 # Importing XML from MS Project

 ##

-Although RadGanttView does not support direct binding or importing of MS Project files we have prepared a class that would help
-          you import an MS Project saved as xml into RadGanttView.
+Although RadGanttView does not support direct binding or importing of MS Project files we have prepared a class that would help you import an MS Project saved as xml into RadGanttView.
-        #_[C#] _

 {{source=..\SamplesCS\GanttView\WorkingWithData\ImportXmlFromMsProject.cs region=MsProjectImport}}
 {{source=..\SamplesVB\GanttView\WorkingWithData\ImportXmlFromMsProject.vb region=MsProjectImport}}